Western Suburbs Radio Club - ZL1AC

 A Brief Club History

-Last updated 20 April 2004
+Last updated 30 April 2012

 Western Suburbs Radio Club is one of the oldest clubs in the country.
 It was originally formed in 1931 as the New Lynn Radio Group.
-In 1948 this group was succeded by the Auckland West Branch and finally renamed Western Suburbs Radio Club.
+In 1948 this group was succeeded by the Auckland West Branch and finally renamed Western Suburbs Radio Club.
 The New Zealand Association of Radio Transmitters (NZART) was formed in 1926 so the club is almost as old as the association.

 WSRC Home Page